wan-yujun/learngit/readme.txt

-git is a b distributed version control system. git is a free c software.
+git is a distributed version control system. git is free software distributed under the GPL.